 7. Project Route

 Always have a project route that you are working on.
 What's a project route?
 It is basically a route you are trying to red-point.
-It is usually a grade or two above the grade you are comfortably climbing.
-For instance, if you are comfortably climbing grade 6A, you should work on a challenging 6B or 6C route.
+It is usually a grade or two above the grade you are comfortable climbing.
+For instance, if you are comfortable climbing grade 6A, you should work on a challenging 6B or 6C route.
 The route should be sufficiently challenging but not completely out of your reach.
 That is, you want something with a crux that you cannot complete, although, with a little work, you should eventually be able to nail it.
 A route that you can get to the anchor, albeit you have to hangdog, is not a suitable project route - this is too easy.

 What does a project route do for you?
 It helps you to refine your climbing skills and work on an area that you are weak at.
-In a weightloss program, it would be like focussing on a particular area of your body, like your abs, or your thighs.
-With your project route, it may be a particular crimp, or sloper, or pinch that you just can't hold, or it could be a short series of moves that is beyond your current physical ability.
+In a weight loss program, it would be like focussing on a particular area of your body, like your abs, or your thighs.
+With your project route, it may be a particular crimp, sloper, or pinch that you just can't hold, or it could be a short series of moves that is beyond your current physical ability.
 Given enough time, you should be able to work through it and red-point the route.

 If you have been working on it solidly for a couple of weeks and you clearly aren't making any progress, drop the project and look for another.
 It may be that the route you have chosen is too difficult for your current climbing abilities.
 You can always return to this project again at a later date after you have clocked up more climbing hours.